Chenpi: Cuisine

-Medicine
+Folk medicine

-Chenpi is a common ingredient in traditional Chinese medicine, where it is believed that it regulates ch'i (or qi), fortifies the spleen, eliminates dampness, improves abdominal distension, enhances digestion, and reduces phlegm.
-There is a well-known Chenpi-derived medicine named ‘snake gallbladder and tangerine peel powder’.
+Chenpi is a common ingredient in Chinese folk medicine, where it is believed that it regulates qi, fortifies the spleen, eliminates dampness, improves abdominal distension, enhances digestion, and reduces phlegm.
+There is a well-known chenpi-derived medicine named 'snake gallbladder and tangerine peel powder'.
 The powder is used for heart disharmonies.

-It's one of the most frequently used Chinese herbs in the recoverty stage of the Covid-19 to potentially improve the symptoms.

-Precautions

-Traditional Chinese medicine urges caution in using Chenpi when red symptoms occur such as red tongue or redness in the face.

 Availability

 Whole citrus peel is readily available from most herbal markets and specialty food stores.
 Some stores also sell citrus peel powder or capsules.

-Starting from around 2010, extensive land development for commercial and residential use in China has caused the decrease of farmland, especially in Xinhui, affecting the supply of Xinhui citrus and consequently Chenpi production.
-This in turn has contributed to a steep increase in the price of Chenpi.
-Based on data in late 2014, Xinhui Chenpi aged one year costs around 140 HKD per kilogram while those aged 10 years cost 600 to 800 HKD per kilo.
-Chenpi stored for more than 20 years can reach as nearly as 24,000 RMB per kilogram.
-65-year Chenpi even costs 23,000 RMB per tael.
-Wholesale price of Chenpi costs 40 to 70 HKD per pound.
+Starting from around 2010, extensive land development for commercial and residential use in China has caused the decrease of farmland, especially in Xinhui, affecting the supply of Xinhui citrus and consequently chenpi production.
+This in turn has contributed to a steep increase in the price of chenpi.
+Based on data in late 2014, Xinhui chenpi aged one year costs around 140 HKD per kilogram while those aged 10 years cost 600 to 800 HKD per kilo.
+Chenpi stored for more than 20 years can reach nearly 24,000 RMB per kilogram.
+65-year chenpi even costs 23,000 RMB per tael.
+Wholesale price of chenpi costs 40 to 70 HKD per pound.